Resources, guides, and answers for school protocols during the COVID-19 pandemic.

 Check back often for updates!

-*UPDATED FEB/21* COVID-19 Alberta Health Daily Checklist
+*UPDATED MAY/21* COVID-19 Alberta Health Daily Checklist

 Scroll to Pages 3 & 4 for children under 18.
 Parents/guardians/students must use this questionnaire daily to decide if the student should attend school.
 The questionnaire does not need to be printed or handed in to school staff.